 Lastly, they have special headphone zones.
 You will find that certain areas of the Phoenix Zoo can get quite crowded, so they have designated headphone zones for those that get overwhelmed with too much noise.
 These are on the maps and also there are signs by the trails indicating where they are in the zoo.

-We highly suggested downloading or asking for a map since there are some trails that are limited and might be more difficult for certain visitors.
 The zoo will make every attempt to ease their visit so they can enjoy it as much as possible.

 If you would like to bring a service animal, a park ranger will go over the rules of the zoo with you.
 Some of these include service animals having to be on leash at all times.
 If your service animal barks or causes disruptive behavior, you may be asked to leave.
 There are two areas, on the left and right side of the entrance for your service animal to relieve itself.
 It is up to you to clean up any accidents on the trails.